libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 It should be noted that in libmdbx was efforts to avoid runtime dependencies from CRT and other MSVC libraries.
 For this is enough to pass the -DMDBX_WITHOUT_MSVC_CRT:BOOL=ON option during configure by CMake.

-An example of running a basic test script can be found in the CI-script for AppVeyor.
 To run the long stochastic test scenario, bash is required, and such testing is recommended with placing the test data on the RAM-disk.

 Windows Subsystem for Linux